 Set a good example

-With a little preparation, not to mention a cool costume, your child can enjoy a safe and fun Halloween this year.
+With a little preparation, not to mention a cool costume, your child can enjoy a safe and fun Halloween.

 Laurie Harada is Executive Director of Anaphylaxis Canada, www.anaphylaxis.ca .